 There are city bikes you can rent straight away there, using apps or this one from GetYourGuide might work even better.
 Or you can book bike tours for yourself if you don’t want to be pedaling around alone.

-Why is it Unique?
+Why is Central Park Unique?

 The natural habitat of Central Park is really rich, and you can discover so many types of plants all around.
 Most of them aren’t allowed to be touched either!
 And, don’t forget the animals that live in this park, surrounded by concrete!

 Another reason why Central Park is so unique, and why I’m encouraging everyone to add these things to do in Central Park to your itinerary, is because it’s super stuffed with beautiful monuments.
-Architectural masterpieces, beautiful bridges, and fountains to be found all around the park!
+Architectural masterpieces, beautiful bridges, and fountains are to be found all around the park!

-Where to stay near the Central Park?
+Where to stay near Central Park?

 So, I’ve been staying near Central Park, on the corner of the Upper West Side basically, this spot was awesome for a newbie in New York City!
 The Hudson Hotel is steps away from Columbus Circle, where you’ve got a couple of subway lines passing, so it has a great connection to the south parts of Manhattan!

 This hotel was also really safe, and clean.
-Hudson Hotel has a nice terrace as well, to sit outside, and bar & restaurant where you can get some awesome burgers, but obviously not just!
+Hudson Hotel has a nice terrace as well, to sit outside, and a bar & restaurant where you can get some awesome burgers, but obviously not just!
 It’s a mid-budget place, but considering its location, Hudson Hotel actually has some great prices!